-Melbourne's Ten Best Dog Parks and Beaches for Ultimate Pup Time
+Melbourne's Best Dog-Friendly Parks and Beaches for the Ultimate Pup Time

-But where can one's pooch experience this kind of freedom only an off-leash area can provide?
-Luckily, there are a plethora of dog parks (and beaches!) in Melbourne that will welcome you and your fur-baby with open arms.
-And if you're merely an unashamed, dog-less puppy pervert, that's okay too.
-These spots are prime for pup-watching — and you might even get to snuggle a couple if it's okay with the poochies and their owners.
-Or, you could simply borrow a pup for the day.
+And there's nowhere better for your pooch to experience this kind of freedom in the city than a glorious off-leash area or big, long walking trail.
+Luckily, there are a plethora of dog parks, beaches and walking tracks in Melbourne that will welcome you and your fur-baby with open arms.
+And if you're dog-less but down for pats, that's okay too.
+These spots offer up some prime pup-watching opportunities, even if you're flying solo.

-A favourite off-leash area among Bayside dog owners, this patch of beach between Elwood and Middle Brighton Baths is the perfect combination of surf, sand and pure, unadulterated delight for your doggie.
-Exploring opportunities include climbing over sand dunes, smelling shrubs and running up a frenzy in the water.
-The dog owner doesn't lose out either — it's a lovely stroll along the marina and you get a very nice view of the CBD skyline from a distance.
+A favourite off-leash area among Bayside dog owners, this fenced patch of beach between Bay and Sandown streets is the perfect combination of surf, sand and pure, unadulterated doggy delight.
+Free of the restrictions of other nearby spots, pooches are allowed to roam off-leash here, all year round.
+Exploring opportunities include barrelling over sand dunes, sniffing shrubs and paddling up a frenzy in the water.
+Owners don't lose out either — it's a lovely stroll along the marina and you'll enjoy a primo view of the CBD skyline in the distance.

 SIR ZELMAN COWEN PARK, KOOYONG

-With a five-paw rating, Sir Zelman Cowen Park (formerly Kooyong Park) has everything to please your four-legged friend.
-The park not only has sprawling manicured green grounds and Gardiner's Creek running through it (as well as the Monash Freeway, unfortunately), but your doggo gets off-leash freedom and even some handy doggy drinking taps.
-As an owner you'll enjoy green bag dispensers for your dog's smelly gifts and free parking.
-It's win-win.
+Well deserving of a five-paw rating, Sir Zelman Cowen Park (formerly Kooyong Park) boasts a smorgasbord of stuff that'll please furry pals.
+Not only does the park feature stacks of sprawling, manicured green grounds and the picturesque Gardiners Creek running through its heart, but your doggo can be sure of loads of off-leash freedom and handy doggy drinking taps aplenty.
+Meanwhile, owners are sure to enjoy the many green bag dispensers and free parking.
+It's a win-win.

-After a successful year-long trial in 2015 for a 24-hour off-leash dog zone, the 450-metre sandy stretch between Charman and Plumer Roads is now officially a dog beach.
-While it can get busy during peak times, it's a popular spot for catching up with other dogs and chasing seagulls.
+After a successful year-long trial in 2015, the sandy stretch between Charman and Plummer Roads in Mentone is now officially a 24-hour off-leash dog beach.
+While it can get busy with furry bodies during peak times, it's a picturesque spot for catching up with other dogs, rolling in sand and chasing the odd seagull.
+You'll find plenty of bins for disposing of your pup's stinky gifts and there's access to the Bay Trail if you're keen to clock up a few post-beach steps.
 Just remember to keep your dog on a leash until you hit the sand.